Best Legends to use in Arenas in Apex Legends: Ultimate tier list

-With the release of Apex Legends’ 3v3 Arenas mode, a whole new meta has been born.
+Apex Legends’ 3v3 mode, Arenas, has a completely different meta to the battle royale.
 Here’s our ultimate tier list for what Legends are a must-have on your squad.

 Best Apex Legends Characters: Arenas

 Apex Legends’ resident hunter, Bloodhound, carries across their reign of terror into the Arena.
 Their Eye of the Allfather Tactical is a must-have for any Arenas squad, as the small maps and huge radius of the scan makes hiding pretty difficult for your opponents.

 - Read More: How to play Bloodhound in Apex Legends